fenago/katacoda-scenarios/apache-spark/apache-spark-accumulators-v1/steps/3/text.md

 Ratings-malformed.csv - http://bit.ly/2WuTese

-Please save this file in IdeaProjects/Spark/chapter_6 folder.
-(Please create a folder named chapter_6 in the home folder.)
+We already have cloned a github repository which contains a required file.
+Open `apache-spark/Files/chapter_6` to view file.

-Please note that this file is different from the file we used in the previous lab exercises.
-This file has malformed records.
+Please note that this file has malformed records.